Search

 • 1 stalk of torch ginger flower

-• 3 stalks of coriander leaves – chopped
+• Leaves from 3 stalk of coriander leaves – thinly chopped

-• 5-7 heirloom cherry tomatoes – cut into small wedges
+• 5-7 heirloom cherry tomatoes – halves or cut into wedges

-• 1 and 1/2 tbsp of pure & all-natural fish sauce
+• 1 1/2 tbsp of pure all-natural fish sauce (Red Boat Fish Sauce)

-• 1/2 a cup of roasted chopped almond or nuts of your choice
+• 1/4 cup of chopped roasted almond or nuts of your choice

 Directions

-• Add crushed roasted almonds into the bowl.
+• Garnish with crushed roasted almonds, and enjoy!
 If you bought raw almonds, chop them with a knife and pop them into the pre-heated oven under 150C for 8 minutes.

 Recipe Video